 3. The Executive Director of the Citizens Property Insurance Corporation.

-4. The Director of the Division of Emergency Management of the Department of Community Affairs.
+4. The Director of the Division of Emergency Management.

 5. The actuary member of the Florida Hurricane Catastrophe Fund Advisory Council.

 6. An employee of the office who is an actuary responsible for property insurance rate filings and who is appointed by the director of the office.